Satyake/Udacity-ND-Azure/README.md

 ![deployment](https://github.com/Satyake/Udacity-ND-Azure/blob/main/Screenshot%202023-01-04%20105735.jpg)

+### Future Directions
+In this case i would have made sure of using the PythonScript Step to have additional control for the training and validation tasks.
+The use of AutoML is good when not much domain expertise is needed.
+In my opinion i would take advantage of other Synthethic Feature Engineering techniques like SMOTE.
+Things like class seperability linear or non linear is a crucial aspect to be understood by Data professionals.
+Certain assumptions must also be validated before any machine learning model is used hence my apprehension for AutoML.

 ### Comment about model performance:
 The model performance is poor in account for its severe under-represented 'yes' category hence the model performance is poor.